-The actual spending in 2013/14 was £5.911 million.
-This spend exceeded that budgeted for the year owing to the re-profiling, within the overall programme, of support given to the Affordable Housing joint venture.
+The actual spending in 2014/15 was £10.328 million.
+This spend was less than that budgeted for the year owing to the reprofiling, within the overall programme, of support given to the Affordable

+Housing Joint Venture.
 Major areas of capital expenditure and significant individual projects included:

-- Housing funding of Ascent Housing LLP the joint venture company set up with the Your Housing Group to provide Affordable Housing in the District, (£4.453m); - Leisure Services investment in Sports villages (£0.366m) - Environmental Health disabled facilities grants (£0.547m)
+- Housing funding of Ascent Housing LLP the Joint Venture company set up with the Your Housing Group to provide Affordable Housing in the District, (£9.088m) with a further £4million re-profiled into 2015/16; - Leisure Services investment in Sports villages and outdoor facilities (£0.369m) - Environmental Health disabled facilities grants (£0.494m)